niknak1379/ObsidianNotes/content/Backend/Backend Designs.md

 			1. failures are isolated per service
 		5. Cost:
 			1. deploy managed Kubernetes clusters(AWS EKS)
-			2. Bin packing problem: how to allocate resources to each microservice can be hard [[Serverless]]: no services, just functions
+			2. Bin packing problem: how to allocate resources to each [[Microservice - Design Patterns]] can be hard [[Serverless]]: no services, just functions
 		1. Development Experience:
 			1. no infrostructure - simple code